Skip to main content Skip to accessibility

 Work with Customer Feedback Manager and section feedback managers to identify and target improvement opportunities and training/quality issues.

-Ensure teams are aware of mandatory customer feedback handling training.
+Ensure teams are aware of and understand the mandatory customer feedback handling training

 Ensures timely and appropriate solutions to complaints.

-Ensures team members complete customer feedback handling training.
+Ensure team members successfully complete customer feedback handling training.

 Works with Advisors and Department Feedback Managers to identify and implement improvement opportunities.